senthil4321/meta-srk/recipes-srk/bbb-02-led-blink/README.md

 ## What it does

-The `bbb-led-blink` program blinks all 4 user LEDs on the BeagleBone Black in sequence:
+The `bbb-02-led-blink` program blinks all 4 user LEDs on the BeagleBone Black in sequence:
 - LED0 (USR0) - Green
 - LED1 (USR1) - Green
 - LED2 (USR2) - Green